sewisoft/intellij-templates/README.md

 # Go to
 cd ~/.config/JetBrains/IntelliJ*

-# Move your current templates
+# Move your current templates if they exist
 mv templates templates_bak

 # Clone this repo